-- 2.79.
-The single year least regret methodology is to facilitate the decision making for options critical in some scenarios but not in all scenarios.
-It involves evaluating every permutation of the critical options in the first year (the year beginning in April following publication of the NOA report).
-For each critical option, there are two choices, either to give a "Proceed Critical" recommendation for the option to be delivered on its EISD or to give a "Proceed Maintain" recommendation for the option to be delivered one year after its EISD.
-It is assumed that information will be revealed such that the optimal steps for a given scenario can be taken from year two onwards so only the impact of decisions in the first year are evaluated.
-If there is more than one critical option in the region then the permutations of options increase; the number of permutations is equal to 2n, where n is the number of critical options. - 2.80.
+- 2.81.
 Each of the permutations has a series of cost implications.
-These are either additional capital and constraint costs if the option is delayed (and further additional costs if the option is restarted at a later date) or inefficient financing costs if the project is progressed too early. - 2.81.
+These are either additional capital and constraint costs if the option is delayed (and further additional costs if the option is restarted at a later date) or inefficient financing costs if the project is progressed too early. - 2.82.
 For each permutation and scenario combination the present value is calculated, taking into account operational and capital costs.
 For each scenario one of the permutations will have the lowest present value cost; this is set as a reference point against which all the other permutations for that scenario are compared.
 The regret cost is calculated as the difference between the present value of the permutation for a scenario and the present value that is lowest of all permutations for the scenario.
-This results in one permutation having a zero regret cost for each scenario. - 2.82.
+This results in one permutation having a zero regret cost for each scenario. - 2.83.
 The following section is a worked example of the least regret decision making process.
 Two options have been determined to be 'critical' in this region, the EISD for option 1 is 2022 and the EISD for option 2 is 2023.
 The optimum years for scenarios A, B and C are shown in Table 2.
 5. Note that the scenarios are colour-coded; this is used for clarity in the following tables.